Jaye-python/hackernewsapi/README.md

 ```
 python manage.py runserver
 ```
-10. To run the Celery workers used to sync the DB
+10. To run the Celery workers used to seed the DB
 ```
 celery -A hackernews worker -l info
 ```